 Development in the City and the South Placer region as a whole will result in significant transportation/traffic impacts as a result of the creation of additional housing, employment and purchasing opportunities which generate vehicle trips.
 As a result, the General Plan EIR, which assumed the development of the proposed project site, determined that there would be significant and unavoidable cumulative transportation/traffic impacts.
-Development of the proposed project represents conversion of the same land area that was analyzed in the General Plan EIR, and the proposed project represents similar vehicle trip generation than that which was analyzed in the General Plan EIR.
+Development of the proposed project represents conversion of the same land area that was analyzed in the General Plan EIR, and the proposed project represents similar vehicle trip generation to that which was analyzed in the General Plan EIR because the project is consistent with the project site's General Plan land use and zoning designations.
 Therefore, the project would have less than significant impacts.

-The approval of the project would not result in any new impacts that are limited, but cumulatively considerable, that are not already disclosed in the previously prepared environmental documents cited in this report.
+The approval of the proposed project would not result in any new impacts that are limited, but cumulatively considerable, that are not already disclosed in the previously prepared environmental documents cited in this report.
 Therefore, the project would have less than significant impacts.

 c.
 Adverse Effects to Humans - Less than Significant Impact.
-Because the development of the proposed project represents conversion of the same land area that was analyzed in the General Plan EIR, the project would not have environmental effects that would cause substantial adverse effect on human beings, either directly or indirectly beyond those that were previously identified in the General Plan EIR.
-Therefore, the project would have less than significant impacts.
+Because the development of the proposed project represents conversion of the same land area that was analyzed in the General Plan EIR, the proposed project would not have environmental effects that would cause substantial adverse effect on human beings, either directly or indirectly beyond those that were